alphagov/govuk-content-navigation/README.md

 0. Tag all the content to taxons using [content tagger](https://github.com/alphagov/content-tagger).
 0. Create a list of content base paths in CSV format, with a single column heading `Link`.
-Save this as `content.csv` in the `bin` folder.
+Save this as `content.csv` in the `lib/python/data` folder.
+   The `taxonomy:export_base_paths` rake task in `content-tagger` can be used to derive a list of paths from an entire taxonomy.
-0. From within `bin`, run `format_finder.py` to fetch format information from the search API.
-This will save a file called `link_formats.csv`.
+0. Run `python lib/python/format_finder.py` to fetch format information from the search API.
+This will save a file called `lib/python/data/link_formats.csv`.
-0. Run `fetch_main_content.py` to scrape the `main` html and store it in `app/content`.
+0. Run `python lib/python/fetch_main_content.py` to scrape the `main` html and store it in `app/content`.
 This uses the data from the previous step to organise the pages by format (the format directory is ignored by the prototype when rendering pages but this makes it easier to work with).
 See `failed_pages.txt` for a list of pages that encountered redirects and 404s.
 0. Run `bundle exec rake` to fetch taxon and content page metadata (e.g. which pages link to which taxons).
 This will be saved in `app/data/metadata_and_taxons.json`.
-0. Run `add_dates.py` to add date information to the fetched content, based on values in `metadata_and_taxons.json`.
+0. Run `python lib/python/add_dates.py` to add date information to the fetched content, based on values in `app/data/metadata_and_taxons.json`.

-#### Fetching Taxon Data

-We fetch only the taxons we need to render the breadcrumbs of pages we have html for, even if there are other sibling/child taxons available.

-This means we don't ever render an "empty" topic page with no content associated with it.

 #### Fetching content lists for topic pages